Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 Make sure your child gets plenty of fluids and rest.

-If your child has chickenpox, it can help to keep his nails short.
-This way, if he does scratch, the sores are less likely to get infected.
+If your child has chickenpox, it can help to keep their nails short.
+If your child scratches their sores, the sores are less likely to get infected.
 You could also put mittens on younger children.

-Children who have very severe chickenpox and who need to be hospitalised might be given anti-viral medication, most commonly acyclovir.
+Children who have very severe chickenpox and who need to be hospitalised might be given anti-viral medicine.